Down Payments: Do I Need To Put Money Down To Get A Small Business Loan?

 Business Acquisition Loans

-When money is borrowed to acquire a business, a down payment is required.
+A business acquisition loan typically requires a down payment.
 Again, it all comes down to the risk posed to the lender.
 Low-risk borrowers with stellar credit scores and high-value collateral can often receive down payments for business acquisition loans as low as 10%.

 However, loans for borrowers with lower credit scores, loans of higher amounts, or loans that aren’t fully collateralized may require higher down payments of up to 20%.